 - General information on rental and acquisition of property in Austria

-- Living in Vienna:
+- Living in Vienna

 Please visit this website for further information concerning housing in Vienna click here.

-- Living in Klosterneuburg:
+- Living in Klosterneuburg

 Klosterneuburg has a population of about 27,000 people and is located adjacent to the northern city limits of Vienna.
-Klosterneuburg is located only 19 km from the city center of Vienna.
+Klosterneuburg is only 18 km from the city center of Vienna.
 The city of Klosterneuburg is known for its high standard of living.
-The location between the Danube and the rolling hills of the Vienna Woods with its vineyards, pastures and forests provides an excellent environment.
+The location between the Danube and the rolling hills of the Vienna Woods with its vineyards, pastures and forests provides an excellent living environment.
 The city offers all educational, medical, social and cultural services.
 Klosterneuburg offers a wide range of housing options.
 There are apartments and houses to rent and buy for every budget.

 Living in Austria

 A total of around 8.8 million people live in Austria and about 15% of Austria’s inhabitants are foreigners.

 German is the national language as defined in Austria’s Federal Constitution, and about 98% of Austria’s 8.8 million inhabitants are German-speaking.
 Austrian German, however, can differ considerably from High German in pronunciation, grammar and vocabulary and there are roughly 250 different dialects which are spoken in Austria.

 Austria is a very safe country.
 The Global Peace Index lists the most peaceful countries in the world annually and in 2017 more than 160 countries were evaluated and Austria was ranked as the fourth-safest country.
 Political and legal strength has a positive effect on social stability in Austria.
 Social benefits such as minimum income, social health insurance, or pension insurance contribute to a high level of social security.